flowroute/flowroute-numbers-php/README.md

  3. Create a unique file for each method.
 Each file will then contain the lines instantiating the relevant Controller.

-This SDK covers option number 2, creating unique Controller files.
+This SDK describes the second option, creating unique PHP files.
 However, regardless of which option you select, the file(s) should be saved in the **flowroute-numbers-php** directory.
 When you want to run a method, run the following on the command line in the **flowroute-numbers-php** directory:

-		run <Controller File Name.PHP>
+		run <Controller File Name.php>

 ## Controllers<a name=controllers></a>